abb3rrant/Unkn0wnC2/README.md

 - Use only in controlled environments with proper authorization
 - Understand that unauthorized access to computer systems is illegal

-**The authors and contributors are not responsible for misuse or illegal activity.
+**The author is not responsible for misuse or illegal activity.
 Use at your own risk.**

 ---

+## To-Do

+1. Teaming Server
+2. Documentation
+3. WebUI
+4. Campaign Tracking - Good visuals for Red Team debrief of TTPs
+5. Client Features utilizing systemcalls vs running commands
+6. Exfil/Upload features with a Loot folder
+7. BoF functionality maybe

 ## 🚀 Quick Deployment